ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/astrogator/IIPOPTControl.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IIPOPTControl.enable`
+              - If true, the variable is being used.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IIPOPTControl.name`
+              - Get the name of the parameter.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IIPOPTControl.parent_name`
+              - Get the name of the segment to which the parameter belongs.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IIPOPTControl.initial_value`
+              - Get the nominal value of the element selected as a parameter.
+Dimension depends on context.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IIPOPTControl.current_value`
+              - Gets or sets the value of the independent variable after the last targeter run.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IIPOPTControl.lower_bound`
+              - Dimension depends on context.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IIPOPTControl.upper_bound`
+              - Dimension depends on context.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IIPOPTControl.scaling_value`
+              - Applies to the Specified Value scaling method.
+Dimension depends on context.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IIPOPTControl.use_custom_display_unit`
+              - If true, allows display of values in another unit.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IIPOPTControl.custom_display_unit`
+              - Gets or sets the unit in which the value will be displayed in the GUI.

 Import detail